WELCOME TO THE GOALIE'S CREASE

 The Bow River Bruins Hockey Association is excited to launch a pilot year for our Goalie Mentorship Program in 2018/2019

-- This will be a voluntary program, with sign ups taking place from the start of evaluations until September 30th, 2018
+- This will be a voluntary program, with sign ups taking place now until November 14th, 2018

 - Matching will then occur, with matches communicated before regular season play